stratoit/internship_2019/research/README.md

 ### [Stereo Matching with Color and Monochrome Cameras in Low-light Conditions](https://sunghoonim.github.io/assets/paper/CVPR16_RGBW.pdf)

+> **Stereo matching framework with a color and monochrome image pair, designed to estimate an accurate depth map under low-light conditions without additional light sources.**

 *Multi-modal and multi-spectral imaging* approaches such as a color and infrared camera pair and cross-channel matching have been proposed.
 However, these approaches require high manufacturing cost and specialized hardware.
 Here they exploit the fundamental trade-off between color sensing capability and *light efficiency of color cameras and monochrome cameras*, respectively.
 Because *monochrome cameras* respond to all colors of light, they have much *better light efficiency than Bayer-filtered color cameras*.

 ![Stereo Matching with Color and Monochrome Cameras in Low-light Conditions](images/Monochrome.png)